 Shrove Tuesday, Fat Tuesday, Mardi Gras… this beloved day goes by many names and is fabulously celebrated with local traditions all over the world.
-Here in the UK, we make stacks and stacks of pancakes, which everyone at Oliver’s Travels agrees is really neat, but we also acknowledge that celebrations across the Channel put ours to shame.
-In case you didn’t know, the Mardi Gras carnevals in France are colourful and chaotic, and can sometimes last for more than a month!
-If you’re keen on masquerades, beignets and dancing in the streets, our luxury holiday villas in France make the perfect base for exploring the festivities – so let us introduce you to the top five French cities for letting the good times roll.
+Here in the UK, we go wild for pancakes, which everyone at Oliver’s Travels agrees is pretty great.
+But let’s be honest, the celebrations across the Channel put ours to shame.
+The Mardi Gras carnevals in France are colourful and chaotic, and can sometimes last for more than a month!
+If you’re keen on masquerades, beignets and dancing in the streets, our luxury holiday villas in France make the perfect base for exploring the festivities – so let us introduce you to the top five cities for Mardi Gras in France.
+Let the good times roll…

 Nice was the first city in France to put on a big blow out for Mardi Gras, and they still do the grandest carnival of all.
 During the Nice celebrations over a thousand musicians and dancers from all over the world join in parading the streets from dusk until dawn alongside giant character floats which illuminate the city at night.
 This grand party on the French Riviera attracts hundreds of thousands of spectators every year, and if they arrive completely disguised for the masquerade entry to the main event is free, but if not they need to pay a fee – so pack strategically.

 One of the most iconic events of the Carnaval de Nice is its Battle of Flowers, which takes place going down the Promenade des Anglais.
 The spectacle features floats adorned with spectacular and inventive floral arrangements and costumes, showering spectators in a rain of flowers as they go along.
 The Battle of Flowers started as a simple handing out of flowers to tourists at the carnival over a hundred years ago when the Festival Committee was first founded.
 It has since grown into a massive event highlighting the local floral diversity and artistry.